wavemotion-dave/A8DS/readme.md

 There is a built-in Altirra BIOS (thanks to Avery Lee) which is reasonably compatibile with many games.
-However, a few games will require the original ATARI BIOS - and, unfortunately, there were many variations of those BIOS over the years to support various Atari computer models released over a decade.
+However, a few games will require the original ATARI BIOS - and, unfortunately, there were many variations of those BIOS over the years to support various Atari computer models released over a span of a decade.

 A8DS supports 3 optional (but highly recommended) Atari BIOS and BASIC files as follows: